(Updated March 2023)

 And then you have Trip Advisor reviews.
 Sadly, this once wonderful site is no longer the king of recommendations it once was.
 Whether it be false reviews, coerced reviews or simply off their head reviews, nowadays, Trip Advisor’s online reviews don’t necessarily point you in the right direction.

 It’s a great marketing ploy.
-But, as a manager once confided, ‘the tailoring is all the same, we just look better; we often have to outsource our garments anyway because we get so much demand’.
+But, as a manager once confided, ‘the tailoring is all the same, we just look better.
+We often outsource our garments anyway because we get so much demand’.

-So, should you bother going to one of these expensive tailors?
+So, should you bother getting tailored clothes in one of these expensive, opulent, luxury tailors?

 If you choose a mid-priced tailor located in Hoi An Old Town, you may find yourself paying a little bit more than at others further out.
 Rents in Hoi An Old Town are very high and high overheads of course inflate prices.